 - BIOS

 - Lifecycle Controller

 - iDRAC

 - OS driver pack

 - System CPLD

 - PERC controllers

 - Physical disks

 - Power supply

 - NIC

 - Fibre Channel

 - Backplane

 - Enclosure

 - PCle SSDs

 - TPM

 - OS Collector

 - iSM

+- NOTE: Firmware inventory may take long or may not show up in some cases.
+Use racadm command getremoteservicestatus before running firmware inventory.

 - Software inventory displays only the last 4 bytes of the firmware version and the Release date information.
-For example, if the firmware version is FLVDL06, the firmware inventory displays DL06. - When collecting software inventory using Redfish interface, the Release date information is displayed only for components which support rollback.
+For example, if the firmware version is FLVDL06, the firmware inventory displays DL06. - For SATA drives, firmware version shows 4 characters always.
+If any SATA drive has firmware version more than 4 characters, then software inventory displays last 4 characters of firmware version and storage page and hardware inventory displays the full version. - When collecting software inventory using Redfish interface, the Release date information is displayed only for components which support rollback.

-- If any device (Example: TPM) is in OFF state, then software inventory displays the version as Not Available or 0.
+- HGX H100 8-GPU Baseboard Update Bundle version is displayed as 00.00.00.00 if no DUP update was performed or after System erase/ Repurpose and Retire operation. - If any device (Example: TPM) is in OFF state, then software inventory displays the version as Not Available or 0.
 And if the application is not installed, then it shows the version as Not Installed. - The default initial system date and time is shown as Installed date/ time in software inventory until a new device firmware version is installed using the DUP.
-Also, BIOS and iDRAC date/ time should be synchronized for components whose inventory details are obtained from BIOS (Example: BIOS, TPM). - Installation date do not change if the updated version is same as the installed version. - NOTE: On the Dell PowerEdge FX2/FX2s servers, the naming convention of the CMC version displayed in the iDRAC GUI differs from that on the CMC GUI.
+Also, BIOS and iDRAC date/ time should be synchronized for components whose inventory details are obtained from BIOS (Example: BIOS, TPM). - Installation date do not change if the updated version is same as the installed version. - Sometimes LastUpdateTime field of any component in iDRAC hardware inventory is shown as future/past date.
+This can happen when either BIOS or HOST time is set to wrong date.
+To fix this issue, correct the BIOS or HOST date. - NOTE: On the Dell PowerEdge FX2/FX2s servers, the naming convention of the CMC version displayed in the iDRAC GUI differs from that on the CMC GUI.
 However, the version remains the same.